kawine/contextual/README.md

 Run the setup.sh shell script.
 You may also need to install the dependencies for pytorch_pretrained, which is an earlier version of the Huggingface Transformers library that has been modified to easily retrieve the contextualized representations at each layer.

-If you want to evaluate the new type of static embeddings proposed in the paper -- created by taking the first principal component of contextualized embeddings -- then you need to install the dependencies for word_embeddings_benchmark, which is the fork of the [library of the same name](https://github.com/kudkudak/word-embeddings-benchmarks).
+If you want to evaluate the new type of static embeddings proposed in the paper -- created by taking the first principal component of contextualized embeddings -- then you need to install dependencies for word_embeddings_benchmark, which is a fork of the [library of the same name](https://github.com/kudkudak/word-embeddings-benchmarks).

 Note that preprocess.py generates a contextualized representation for every token in every sentence (x 3 models x #layers per model).
 These representations are stored in the HDF5 format and later accessed by analyze.py.
 These vectors take up a lot of space -- for the analysis done in the paper, roughly 40G of space was needed.